Tarzan and the Great River: Production notes

 The movie was filmed entirely on location in Rio de Janeiro, Brazil (Rio de Janeiro Zoo, Parque Lage and Tijuca Forest).

 Dinky, the chimp portraying Cheeta, bit Mike Henry on the jaw during filming, requiring twenty stitches.
 The chimpanzee was destroyed, and Henry later sued the producers for this accident and other unsafe working conditions on all three of his Tarzan films.
 The parties settled out of court.

+Critical response

+A contemporary review of the film in Variety described it as "[b]eautifully photographed against striking and often magnificent scenery," but noted that "Zoologists probably will be a bit startled to learn that African maned lions roam the Brazilian jungles, as well as hippos who splash in the Amazon," and that Henry's "physique is better than his acting."
+Critic John Sinnott wrote on DVD Talk that the film "would have been a much better [...] if they had made Captain Sam a straight character.
+His shtick doesn't fit in with the movie at all, and what's worse is that it's not funny," and that the "banter between Sam and Pepe is supposed to be humorous and cute, but it's just dumb."